DirectoryTree/LdapRecord-Docs/laravel/v3/upgrading.md

 ---
-title: Upgrade to v3
+title: Upgrade to LdapRecord-Laravel v3
-description: Upgrading from LdapRecord v2
+description: Upgrading from LdapRecord-Laravel v2
 ---

 # Upgrading to Version 3